OpenWaterFoundation/owf-app-geoprocessor-python-doc-user/mkdocs-project/docs/command-ref/MergeGeoLayers/MergeGeoLayers.md

 * Each `VALUE` represents a *list* of attribute names from the `INPUT` GeoLayers that will be renamed to the `KEY` value.
 * The `VALUE` is a *list* that can contain one or more attribute names.
 ```
-AttributeMap = "KEY1=ITEM1,ITEM2,ITEM3; KEY2=ITEM3, ITEM4"
+AttributeMap = "KEY1=ITEM1,ITEM2,ITEM3; KEY2=ITEM3; KEY3=ITEM4,ITEM5"
 ```
-* If an attribute name from a `INPUT` GeoLayer is not listed in any of the attribute map's `VALUES`, the attribute name will be retained in the `OUTPUT MERGED` GeoLayer.
+* If an attribute name from an `INPUT` GeoLayer is not listed in any of the attribute map's `VALUES`, the attribute name will be retained in the `OUTPUT MERGED` GeoLayer.

 ## Examples ##